wannature/BoostMIS/README.md

 This repository contains **code for our paper published in CVPR 2022**:

-> **"BoostMIS: Boosting Medical Image Semi-supervised Learning with Adaptive Pseudo Labeling and Informative Active Annotation"**
+> **"BoostMIS: Boosting Medical Image Semi-supervised Learning with Adaptive Pseudo Labeling and Informative Active Annotation (https://dl.acm.org/doi/10.1145/3448016.3457321)"**
+.

 # Abstract
 In this paper, we propose a novel semi-supervised learning (SSL) framework named BoostMIS that combines adaptive pseudo labeling and informative active annotation to unleash the potential of medical image SSL models: